medplum/medplum/packages/docs/docs/careplans/clinical-decision-support.md

 Large language model based clinical decision support tools, as well as tools that use algorithms for risk assessment or triage fall in the predictive clinical decision support category.

 Medplum enables [many implementations](/case-studies) with predictive clinical decision support.
-Per the HTI final ruling, the predictive clinical decision support systems will become regulated in Dec.
-2024.
+Per the HTI final ruling, the predictive clinical decision support systems will become regulated in December 2024.
 Any system certified to g10, b2, f1 or e1 will be required to provide **Insight Reports** as part of maintaining their certification.

 The following sections are best practices for preparing for a predictive clinical decision support certification.

 ### Training Data

 Demonstrating which training data was used to train an algorithm, and keeping a record of the versioning on said data is part of the certification process.
-In the context of a Medplum implementation, be prepared to keep all of your training data in a [Medplum project](/docs/auth/user-management-guide#background-user-model) which will show which data was used to train the models and that the data is updated (feedback loops).
+In the context of a Medplum implementation, be prepared to keep all of your training data in a [Medplum project](/docs/auth/user-management-guide#background-user-model) which will show which dataset was used to train the models and that the data is updated (feedback loops).

 ### Code Systems

-It is recommended that data is tagged with UMLS code systems, including LOINC, SNOMED and RxNorm.
+It is recommended that data is tagged with UMLS code systems, including [LOINC](/docs/careplans/loinc), SNOMED and RxNorm.
 For certification, data must conform to [USCDI profiles](/docs/fhir-datastore/understanding-uscdi-dataclasses).
 Implementations of predictive clinical decision support sometimes include annotating data with code systems using an algorithm or large language model.

 ### Insights Reporting